esx-framework/esx-documentation/docs/index.md

 es_extended is a roleplay framework for FiveM.
 ESX is short for EssentialMode Extended.
 The to-go framework for creating an economy based roleplay server on FiveM and most popular on the platform, too!

-Featuring many extra resource to fit roleplayig servers, here's a taste of what's available:
+Featuring many extra resources to fit roleplaying servers, here's a taste of what's available:

 - esx_ambulancejob: play as a medic to revive players who are bleeding out.
 Complete with garages and respawn & bleedout system
 - esx_policejob: patrol the city and arrest players commiting crime, with armory, outfit room and garages